UCB-stat-159-s23/project-Group20/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/UCB-stat-159-s23/project-Group20/HEAD) [TODO, binderhub busy???]

 ## Introduction
-This is the Final Project of Group 20 for STAT 159 Spring 2023.
+This is a Final Project of Group 20 for STAT 159 Spring 2023.
 The project explores factors that impact the housing price, such as demographic, socioeconomic, and environmental factors.
 The data is obtained from a [Kaggle tutorial competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data).

-A Jupyter Book of the notebook can be found [here](https://ucb-stat-159-s23.github.io/project-Group20/).
+A JupyterBook of the main notebook can be found [here](https://ucb-stat-159-s23.github.io/project-Group20/).

 ## Project Description
 The study starts with a introduction with a brief overview of the project's objectives and the data sources used in the analysis.
 Then, we did data importation and data cleaning.
 We created a 70/30 training/test dataset.
 For exploratory data analysis (EDA), we conducted descriptive statistics and visualizations, such as bar charts, histograms, and scatter plots.
 With the plots from EDA, we did feature selection to select the most relevant features for modeling using correlation analysis, feature importance techniques, and domain knowledge.